 The Role of Courts in Frivolous Cases

 Judges serve as the gatekeepers to our legal system.
-Judges have the ability to throw frivolous lawsuits out of court.
+Judges have the ability to throw frivolous litigation out of court.
 Judges also have the ability to sanction lawyers who bring frivolous cases.
 You may read about a frivolous lawsuit being filed but rarely do you hear what actually happens to the case.
-The news likes to focus on lawsuits which are filed which sound outrageous because that is what people want to hear about.
+The news likes to focus on examples of frivolous lawsuits which are filed which sound outrageous because that is what people want to hear about.

 How Do Lawsuits Make Society Safer?